Renting a Car in Tulum Mexico: The Ultimate Guide

 ✅ Check the car with the car rental agent

-Before delivering the car the car rental agent will go through the car body and feature write on a form if there are any marks, if something is missing and the level of gas.
+Before delivering the car, the car rental agent will inspect the car’s body and record any findings on a form, including any marks, missing items, and the level of gas.

 Make sure you check it with them and that what’s in the paper is correct before signing it.

-Do it even if you are supposed to have everything included in the insurance.
+Do it even if everything is supposed to be included in the insurance.
 You never know.

 Driving in Tulum or Mexico in general – law and order!